ywangd/stash/README.md

     * `clear.py`
     * `copy.py` - Copy to iOS clipboard
     * `cp.py`
+    * `crypt.py` - File encryption using AES in CBC mode
     * `cut.py` - Cut out selection portions of each line of a file
     * `echo.py`
     * `edit.py` - Open any text type files in Pythonista editor